-SMEs will receive practical business support from Supporter organisation (Medicen Paris Region).
+SMEs will receive practical business support from Supporter organisation.
 This includes business modelling support based on Lean Start-up/Customer development principles.
 SMEs are given information regarding relevant private and public funding opportunities to develop a sound funding strategy beyond the inDemand funding.
-Finally, SMEs receive first-hand information about the suitable industry-related events, fairs and exhibitions as well as the most potential Investment Forums.
+Finally, SMEs receive first-hand information about the suitable industry-related events, fairs and exhibitions as well as the most potential Investment Forums Practical workshops give boost to Digital solutions with higher market success rate because they have been developed side by side with the potential client.